In recent years, coconut water has become a very trendy beverage.

 These can then form stones.
-However, some people are more susceptible to developing these stones than others (13).
+However, some people are more susceptible to developing them than others (

-In a study on rats with kidney stones, coconut water was found to keep crystals from sticking to the kidneys and other parts of the urinary tract.
-It also reduced the number of crystals formed in the urine (14).
+In a study in rats with kidney stones, coconut water prevented crystals from sticking to the kidneys and other parts of the urinary tract.
+It also reduced the number of crystals formed in the urine (

-The researchers believe that it helped reduce free radical production that occurred in response to high oxalate levels in urine.
+Researchers believe that coconut water helped reduce free radical production that occurred in response to high oxalate levels in urine.

-However, this is the first study that has investigated coconut water's effects on kidney stones, and more research is needed in this area.
+Keep in mind that this is the first study examining coconut water's effects on kidney stones.
+More research is needed in this area.

-Bottom Line: Early animal research suggests that water from coconuts may potentially prevent kidney stones by reducing crystal and stone formation.
+Summary Early animal research suggests that water from coconuts may prevent kidney stones by reducing crystal and stone formation.

 Drinking coconut water may be helpful to reduce heart disease risk.

-The same researchers conducted another study in which rats were fed a similar diet and treated with the same dosage (4 ml/100 g of body weight) of coconut water.
+In another study, the same researchers fed rats a similar diet supplemented with the same dosage (4 ml per 100 grams of body weight) of coconut water.

-However, it's important to note that this was a very large dose.
-In human terms, it would be equivalent to a 150 lb (68 kg) person consuming 91 oz (2.7 liters) of coconut water per day.
+Keep in mind that this was a very high dose.
+In human terms, it would be equivalent to a 150-pound (68-kg) person consuming 91 ounces (2.7 liters) of coconut water per day.

 Nevertheless, the finding that it reduced cholesterol as effectively as a statin drug is very impressive and should be further investigated.

-What's more, one animal study found that coconut water has anti-thrombotic activity, which means it should help prevent the formation of blood clots (8).
+What's more, one animal study found that coconut water has anti-thrombotic activity, which means it may prevent the formation of blood clots (

-Bottom Line: Coconut water may help lower blood pressure and potentially decrease the risk of blood clots forming in the arteries.
+Summary Coconut water may help lower blood pressure and potentially decrease the risk of blood clots forming in your arteries.

 Coconut water may be the perfect beverage for restoring hydration and replenishing electrolytes lost during exercise.

-Electrolytes are minerals that play several important roles in the body, including maintaining proper fluid balance.
+Electrolytes are minerals that play several important roles in your body, including maintaining proper fluid balance.

 The water is freshest when it comes directly from the coconut.
 Simply press a straw into the soft part of a green coconut and start drinking.

-Store the coconut in the refrigerator and consume it within two to three weeks of purchase.
+Store the coconut in your refrigerator and consume it within two to three weeks of purchase.

 You can also buy bottled coconut water at most grocery stores.

-Bottom Line: Coconut water can be consumed directly from green coconuts or in bottles.
+Summary Coconut water can be consumed directly from green coconuts or bought in bottles.
 Avoid brands with added sugar, sweeteners or flavors.

-Coconut water is a delicious, nutritious and natural beverage that is extremely good for you.
+Coconut water is a delicious, nutritious and natural beverage that’s extremely good for you.

-Although controlled studies are needed to confirm many of these benefits, the research to date is encouraging.
+Although controlled studies are needed to confirm many of these qualities, the research to date is encouraging.